antaz/hikari/share/man/man1/hikari.md

 * **layout-apply-[a-z]**

   Applies the layout in the according register to the current **workspace sheet**.
 If the register happens to be empty this is a no-op.
+If the view that currently has focus can be tiled and is not borrowed it will get raised to the top of the stack.

 * **layout-cycle-view-[next|prev|first|last]**